 The HMRC MTD ITSA API has dedicated endpoints for foreign-property quarterly data, but not every product on the HMRC compatible-software register calls those endpoints.
 Many products launched in the 2025/26 cohort focused on UK-property and UK self-employment, leaving foreign-property support to later releases.
 The situation has improved through 2026 but is still not universal; some landlord-specific SaaS products handle foreign property cleanly, others require a paid add-on module, others do not yet support it at all.

-For a landlord with any foreign rental income, foreign-property support is a hard requirement, not a nice-to-have.
-Before committing to a product, verify explicitly with the vendor that the product handles SA106 foreign-property fields, with the right SA106-to-MTD mapping, and that the product can submit the foreign-property quarterly endpoints to HMRC's API.
+If you have any foreign rental income, foreign-property support is a hard requirement, not a nice-to-have.
+Before you commit to a product, get explicit confirmation from the provider that it handles SA106 foreign-property fields, with the right SA106-to-MTD mapping, and that it can submit the foreign-property quarterly endpoints to HMRC's API.
 The HMRC compatible-software register lists products that have passed HMRC's general MTD testing; it does not certify per-feature support.
-Vendor marketing also tends to under-advertise foreign-property capability; ask for explicit confirmation in writing.
+Marketing also tends to under-advertise foreign-property capability, so ask for confirmation in writing.

 Worked example: a Spanish villa generating €30,000 of gross rent